 Kindergarten students also have an additional 30 minutes of music lessons once a week.
 All Kindergarten children from both campuses take part in Spring Sing, a much anticipated themed event where students perform songs in English, French, Spanish and sign language for parents and friends.
 The theme for the 2014-2015 school year is “Building A Better World.”

-The greatest identified need is the lack of a gymnasium at the Toledo Campus.
-To compensate the physical education teacher plans indoor activities that provide movement when cold and snowy weather prevent outdoor physical education class.
+The Toledo campus gymnasium opened its doors in fall of 2017 giving the school a state-of-the-art facility for physical education, team sports, and performances.
 Outdoor activities include practicing skills for games in volleyball, soccer, softball, hockey and basketball.
 At times, professional instructors from the community are hired to teach a variety of lessons such as bike and water safety.
-Students at times are taken off site for a variety of lessons such as swimming at St. James Health Club, a five minute walk from the school, and ice skating lessons at Sylvania Tam-o-Shanter for third level students.
+Students at times are taken off-site for a variety of lessons such as swimming at St. James Health Club, a five-minute walk from the school, and ice skating lessons at Sylvania Tam-o-Shanter for third level students.

 Every year our Lower Elementary students participate in either an Orff Music Festival (based on the music methodology of German composer Carl Orff) or a Songfest performance for families and friends.
 The Orff Festival is a production incorporating speech, singing, movement, and instrumental playing in a creative environment.
 Songfest is child-centered production where singing English, Spanish and French songs and creative movement are celebrated.